-Sedation Dentistry in Indianapolis
+Sedation Dentistry in Perry Township

 Do you feel nervous or apprehensive about dental appointments?
 Have you let your anxiety stop you from completing necessary treatment?
 At Shank Center for Dentistry, we welcome hundreds of patients each year who have a fear of the dentist, just like you.